twardakm/Inzynierka/CameraController/ReadMe.txt

     Visual C++.
 You should place all resources not editable by the resource editor in this file.

-CameraController.reg
-    This is an example .reg file that shows you the kind of registration settings the framework will set for you.
-You can use this as a .reg file to go along with your application or just delete it and rely on the default RegisterShellFileTypes registration.

-CameraController.idl
-    This file contains the Interface Description Language source code for the type library of your application.

 /////////////////////////////////////////////////////////////////////////////

 For the main frame window: